severalnines/docs/user-guide/mysql/overview.rst

 * **Add Load Balancer**
 	- See `Add Load Balancer <manage.html#load-balancer>`_ section.

+* **Change RPC API Token**
+	- Serves as the auntentication string by ClusterControl UI to connect to CMON RPC interface.
+Each cluster has its own unique token.

 * **Find Most Advanced Node**
     - Finds which is the most advanced node in the replication setup.
 This is very useful to determine which slaves has the most updated data before being promoted to a new master.